 Endowed funds provide support in perpetuity for the charitable causes selected by donors.
 We seek to secure investment returns sufficient to support an annual distribution of up to 4.5% to the donors favored charitable causes, to cover modest administrative expenses, and to preserve the purchasing power of the fund.
 To accomplish this goal without generating undue risk, the Foundation adheres to a diversified asset allocation strategy and relies on professional investment managers experienced in specialized sectors of the investment markets.
-Target asset allocations, and the managers serving the Foundation in each of these classes, are as follows (download document):
+Target asset allocations, and the managers serving the Foundation in each of these classes, can be downloaded here.

 Non-endowed ("spend-down") funds generally provide support for selected charitable causes over a shorter time frame and at a higher rate of distribution than permanent endowment funds.
-To accommodate the heightened need for short-term stability and liquidity, spend-down funds are invested in one of three pools, depending on the anticipated timeframe for fund distributions (download document):
+To accommodate the heightened need for short-term stability and liquidity, spend-down funds are invested in one of three pools, depending on the anticipated timeframe for fund distributions.